ionic-team/ionic-framework/core/src/components/breadcrumb/readme.md

 ### BreadcrumbCustomEvent

 While not required, this interface can be used in place of the `CustomEvent` interface for stronger typing .
-While not required, this interface can be used in place of the `CustomEvent` interface for stronger typing .

 ```typescript
 interface BreadcrumbCustomEvent extends CustomEvent {